NexusFi: Find Your Edge

 The high-signal combination is managed money at z ≥ +2 while commercials are net short at z ≤ -1 (or vice versa for the bearish case).
 That divergence — speculators all leaning one way, hedgers leaning the other — is one of the most reliable positioning extremes in futures markets.

 Reporting lag adjustment: COT data is 3-5 days stale by publication.
-A spike in ES prices between Tuesday and Friday means the positioning snapshot may not reflect current reality.
-The practical adjustment is to treat COT as a multi-week regime indicator, not a same-day trade trigger.
-When price has moved substantially since the data cut, reduce the weight you assign to the COT reading.
+Treat it as a multi-week regime indicator, not a same-day trigger — when price has moved substantially since the data cut, reduce the weight you assign to the reading.

 VIX and Volatility Term Structure #